$D^{(*)}\bar{B}^{(*)}$ dynamics in chiral effective field theory: Effective Lagrangians

 where $v=(1,0,0,0)$ is the four-velocity of the heavy mesons.
-For the $D^{*}\bar{B}^{*}$ system, the scattering amplitudes receive contributions from the one-pion exchange interactions at LO.
+For the $D^{*}\bar{B}^{*}$ system, the scattering amplitudes receive contributions from the one-pion-exchange interactions at LO.
 The Lagrangian for the LO $D^{*}D^{*}\pi$ vertex or $\bar{B}^{*}\bar{B}^{*}\pi$ vertex is given by \cite{Xu:2017tsr, Xu:2021vsi, Wang:2018atz}